HSMathebula/vet-clinic-database/README.md

-# curriculum-databases-projects-template
+# Vet Clinnic databases-projects

-> This template should be used for database related projects at Microverse.
+> I used Microvers template that should be used for database related projects.
-> Generate your own repository, update this README and edit all files content while working on projects.
-You should not be adding any new files unless asked otherwise.

 ## Getting Started